 How to Get Domestic Violence Charges Dismissed

 The alleged victim cannot drop domestic violence charges in Los Angeles.
 However, a violent crimes lawyer in our area can take steps to get these charges dismissed.
-A lawyer can step in and file a motion to dismiss if you are accused of domestic violence.
+A domestic violence Lawyer in Pasadena or othe can step in and file a motion to dismiss if you are accused of domestic violence.

 A motion to dismiss asks the court to set aside the charges you are facing.
 The court may dismiss domestic violence charges if: